-- Sub awardees will complete and submit as part of the Federal subaward process an Environmental Questionnaire (EQ) for NEPA review and approval by the U.S. DOE. - Applicants are encouraged to review the EQ in advance - See Appendix B in the Application Instructions for further details.
+- The U.S. DOE issued a categorical exclusion (CX) for all RESP 2025 eligible activities.
+Sub awardees will complete and submit an Environmental Screening Tool (EST) as part of the subaward process for review by OEI - According to the Application Instructions, projects shall not involve groundbreaking - Applicants are encouraged to review the EST in advance - See Appendix B in the Application Instructions for further details.